rhamybachour/openbrewerydb/README.md

      dbutils.widgets.text("ROOT_PATH", "file:/dbfs/test")
      ```
    - You can adjust the default value as needed for your environment.
+   - You can choose your prefer cloud with a storage credencials properly configured on databricks to replace dbfs system.

 ### 7. Execute the Bronze Layer
    - Run the **bronze_layer** notebook.
 This notebook will: